theCapypara/riptide-docs/source/user_docs/7_working_with_riptide.rst

 name of the project (eg. ``dummy__service2.riptide.local``).

-Accessing the dummy project's hello_wold service as shown in the screenshot above, will present you with the autostart page of this webservice:
+Accessing the dummy project's hello_wold service as shown in the screenshot above, will present you with the autostart page of this web service:

 .. image:: /_static/img/guide_autostart.png

-After your project has started up, you will see the contents served by your webservice:
+After your project has started up, you will see the contents served by your web service:

 .. image:: /_static/img/guide_hello_world.png